|

 • work gloves, broom, dust pan

-• toilet paper, towelettes
+5. SANITATION • toilet

-• soap, liquid detergent
+paper, towelettes• soap, liquid detergent

 • feminine supplies